 9.2.
 If your product uses the Bluetooth interface, it SHALL use the Bluetooth connect and disconnect sounds provided by Amazon.

-Reporting requirements provide information to AVS about the distrubution of AVS software versions.
-The following reporting requirements apply to all new products entering the AVS certification process after October 1st, 2020:
+Reporting requirements provide information to AVS about the distribution of AVS software versions.
+The following reporting requirements apply to all new products entering the AVS certification process after January 2, 2021:

 10.2.
 Your product SHALL report all capability interface versions that devices support through the Alexa.Discovery interface.